neurogomez/AppliedML_UCBerkeleyINFOCourse/README.md

     └── 05-gradient-descent/
 ```

-Each problem set folder contains one notebook with all analysis, code, and written answers inline, plus any small supporting dataset it needs to run standalone.
+Each project folder contains one notebook with all analysis, code, and written answers inline, plus any small supporting dataset it needs to run standalone.

 ## Notes on this repo

 A few things worth knowing if you're browsing this:

-- **Instructor material is excluded from the public repo.** The course provided official solution notebooks and lecture slides for some labs; those aren't my own work, so they're kept in a local, gitignored `_reference_not_my_work/` folder for my own studying rather than published here.
-This means Labs 1 and 2 aren't shown above: only the instructor's key existed for those, no version of my own.
+- **Instructor material is excluded from the public repo.**
-- **Redundant exports were cleaned up.** Most notebooks originally also had PDF and HTML exports (required for bCourses submission), duplicating the same content already in the `.ipynb` files.
-Since GitHub renders notebooks directly, those duplicates were removed to keep the repo focused.
-The two Lab notebooks whose `.ipynb` cell outputs were cleared (Lab 4, Lab 5) keep their PDF alongside them, since that's currently the only place the rendered plots/results are visible.
+- **Redundant exports were cleaned up.** The two Lab notebooks whose `.ipynb` cell outputs were cleared (Lab 4, Lab 5) keep their PDF alongside them, since that's currently the only place the rendered plots/results are visible.
 - **The LFW face dataset is large.** `problem-sets/07-facial-recognition-pca/lfw_funneled/` is about 266MB across 13,000+ image files, already part of this repo's git history.
 Cloning this repo will be slower than the others as a result.
 Shrinking that would mean rewriting git history (e.g. with `git filter-repo`), which is a bigger, riskier operation worth deciding on separately rather than doing automatically here.

 ## Author